 It was those relationships that fostered my imagination and fascination beyond the screen.
 I wanted to understand the fiber, and the emotional sinew that tied together my work and a person’s connection with it.

 I’ve developed a way of working – a set of principles, approaches and skills that I feel can help me be a great asset to any product or organization.
-Creative Director, VP of Product Development, Group Head of UX – all just titles – I can work inside of a title; I would rather shape my role based on what needs to be done and the people I support.
+I shape my roles based on what needs to be done and the people I support.

 My Bread & Butter